automaidan/judges/README.md

-# judges
+# Who is judges?

-Who is judges?
+# Development background

-# Installation front-end
+This is SPA with Google Sheets data storage (fetched during build process).
- typings install dt~core-js --global
+Key part of with project is declarations that scrapped from http://declarations.com.ua/ (huge thanks to @(dchaplinsky)[https://github.com/]) during deployment process.